lumeland/lume.land/plugins/metas.md

 - `icon`: The logotype or icon of the site.
 - `twitter`: The twitter username.
 - `color`: The color theme of the website.
+- `generator`: The sofware that generate the page (Lume v1.x).
+It can be a boolean or a string with a custom value.

 ## Usage